Frequently Asked Questions

 - Requires students to complete all assignments by assigned due dates and complete all coursework according to the CCSNH academic calendar.

-- Requires students to use CCSNH e-mail, the CCSNH Student Information System (SIS) and Blackboard (the learning management system).
+- Requires students to use CCSNH e-mail, the CCSNH Student Information System (SIS) and Canvas (the learning management system).

 - Includes a student orientation to online learning